ennis/fluff/GUI_NOTES.md

 -> use taffy; it won't be tied to the Element tree anyway.
 If somehow at some point we want to make a UI (for a game?) that doesn't need taffy or that needs a simpler layout/styling model for performance, we don't have to pay for it (just don't use frames).

+Alternative: use taffy for everything
+-> integrate into Element
+-> provides flexbox + grid layouts;

+Conclusion: it's better to integrate taffy directly in elements.
+This way we can mostly forget about layout for a while.